Sentinel loads up with $1.35M in the deepfake detection arms race – TechCrunch

 “We have had requests from Saudi Arabia and China but obviously that is a no-go from our side,” Tammekänd adds.

-A recent study the startup conducted suggests exponential growth of deepfakes in the wild (i.e. found anywhere online) — with more than 145,000 examples identified so far in 2020, indicating a ninefold year-on-year growth.
+A recent study the startup conducted suggests exponential growth of deepfakes in the wild (i.e. found anywhere online) — with more than 145,000 examples identified so far in 2020, indicating a nine-fold year-on-year growth.

 Tools to create deepfakes are certainly getting more accessible.
 And while plenty are, at face value, designed to offer harmless fun/entertainment — such as the likes of selfie-shifting app Reface — it’s clear that without thoughtful controls (including deepfake detection systems) the synthesized content they enable could be misappropriated to manipulate unsuspecting viewers.